trinhoftheworld/Project-Descriptions-for-Review/Tech Entrepreneur/Product_Design.md

 ## Project Specification

+### Important Points

+#### Eliminate Bias
+Before you read even one sentence in the student's writeup, go directly to the student's mockups or prototype and evaluate the student's mockup or prototype first!
+Why?
+You are evaluating how well the student's mockups or prototype can allow users easily determine

+1. what the product is
+2. what the problem it solves
+3. how they would use it

+If you read the whole summary of what the product does, you may bias yourself because you already know the the product is supposed to do.
+Therefore, **first** look at the mockups and evaluate whether you can determine what the product is, what the problem it solves, and how you would use the product without bias.

+#### Do Not Judge Ideas
-**This is important**: do not grade based on the student's idea!
+Do not grade based on the student's idea!
 Try to limit your bias at the beginning and do no pass judgment solely on the student's idea.
 You should only grade students on their ability to follow the steps and concepts they've learned in class.
 It does not matter what reviewers think of the idea - it's about finding what the customer thinks of the idea.
 Reviewers should help reinforce this mentality throughout the review.

 ### 1 - Content Review

+### Note on Word Limits

+Summaries will have word limits, usually 250 words or 100 words.

+Please count how many words the student uses for each summary.
+We want to teach the student that she needs to write succinctly.

+Therefore if the student goes over her word limit by a couple of words, it is okay.
+Do not fail the student if she went over the word limit by 5 words.
+There is a hard number though and if the student is over 15 words in her summary (such as 115 or 265) do not pass the student.
+Suggest to the student how she can shorten her summary.

 #### Written Summary

 The summary needs to clearly articulate the problem the student is trying to solve and outline the solution that the student came up with during the design sprint.

 #### Design Sprint Prototype